 You can generate free, clean electricity at home by installing a solar (photovoltaic or PV), wind or small hydro (water) renewable energy generation system.
 Your choice of sustainable power will make a big difference to your energy bills and greenhouse gas emissions.
 You can also buy GreenPower through your energy supplier, committing them to buy some or all of your energy needs from renewable sources, without the costs involved in installing a renewable energy generation system yourself.

 Participating in a carbon offset scheme to offset (neutralise or counterbalance) some of the emissions you emit through day-to-day activities—such as electricity consumption and driving—is another option that can provide support for renewable energy.

-Electricity accounts for about 53 per cent of the energy used in Australian households, but creates about 87 per cent of the greenhouse gas emissions because most electricity is generated by burning fossil fuels.
+Electricity accounts for about 53% of the energy used in Australian households, but creates about 87% of the greenhouse gas emissions because most electricity is generated by burning fossil fuels.
 Coal, oil and gas are non-renewable energy sources.